GPS (NMEA) Decoder

 Details about using a GPS receiver to "calibrate" the soundcard's sampling

-rate can be found in the document titled
+rate can be found in an extra document about GPS receivers with one-pulse-per-second output .

 GPS data can be saved to a disk file, usually along with the 'raw data' (which